Potassium azide: Synthesis and reactions

 Upon heating or upon irradiation with ultraviolet light, it decomposes into potassium metal and nitrogen gas.
 The decomposition temperatures of the alkali metal azides are: NaN3 (275 °C), KN3 (355 °C), RbN3 (395 °C), CsN3 (390 °C).

 Under high pressures and high temperatures, potassium azide was found to transform into the K2N6 and K9N56 compounds, both containing hexazine rings: N and N64-, respectively.

 Health hazards

 Like sodium azide, potassium azide is very toxic.
-The TLV of the related sodium azide is 0.07 ppm.
+The threshold limit value of the related sodium azide is 0.07 ppm.
 The toxicity of azides arise from their ability to inhibit cytochrome c oxidase.